-His extensive research experience includes 4 NIH investigator-initiated grants.
-He co-designed and directed 2 multicenter clinical trials, STOP and STOP II, which were the first randomized clinical trials of stroke prevention in sickle cell disease and in any childhood stroke condition.
-Dr Adams has published more than 60 peer-reviewed articles, including 3 original publications in New England Journal of Medicine, and numerous book chapters and reviews, and has participated in guideline and scientific statement development on various aspects of stroke management through the AHA/American Stroke Association, the American Academy of Neurology and National Heart Lung and Blood Institute.
+His extensive research experience includes four NIH investigator-initiated grants.
+He co-designed and directed two multi-center clinical trials, STOP and STOP II, which were the first randomized clinical trials of stroke prevention in sickle cell disease and in any childhood stroke condition.
+Dr. Adams has published more than 60 peer-reviewed articles, including three original publications in the New England Journal of Medicine, and numerous book chapters and reviews, and has participated in guideline and scientific statement development on various aspects of stroke management through the AHA/American Stroke Association, the American Academy of Neurology and National Heart Lung and Blood Institute.
 His primary research activities are in stroke prevention and novel delivery programs of stroke care.

-Dr Adams received the Outstanding Young Faculty Award in Clinical Sciences, Medical College of Georgia, May 1990, the Distinguished Faculty Award for Clinical Sciences, Medical College of Georgia School of Medicine, May 1996, and the Distinguished Alumnus Award, University of Arkansas Medical Sciences, June 2001, Distinguished Faculty Award for Clinical Sciences, from the Faculty Senate of the School of Medicine, Medical College of Georgia, 2005; the Distinguished Service Award for Chairing the American Stroke Association Stroke Advisory Committee.
-2004-2005, the Presidential Lectureship of the American Academy of Neurology, San Diego, California April 3, 2006.
-He was given the Award of Meritorious Achievement from the American Heart Association in Washington DC April 9, 2006, for his leadership at the national level in the development and oversight of the JCAHO Primary Stroke Center Certification program.
-Dr Adams has been recognized as one of America’s Top Doctors of 2001 – 2007.
+Dr. Adams received the Outstanding Young Faculty Award in Clinical Sciences, Medical College of Georgia, May 1990; the Distinguished Faculty Award for Clinical Sciences, Medical College of Georgia School of Medicine, May 1996; the Distinguished Alumnus Award, University of Arkansas Medical Sciences, June 2001; Distinguished Faculty Award for Clinical Sciences, from the faculty senate of the School of Medicine, Medical College of Georgia, 2005; the Distinguished Service Award for chairing the American Stroke Association stroke advisory committee, 2004 to 2005; and the Presidential Lectureship of the American Academy of Neurology, San Diego, California April 3, 2006.
+He was given the Award of Meritorious Achievement from the American Heart Association in Washington D.C. on April 9, 2006, for his leadership at the national level in the development and oversight of the JCAHO Primary Stroke Center certification program.
+Dr. Adams has been recognized several times as one of America’s Top Doctors.